 We of the East River Alliance are a coalition of community members unified in our demand for the design and construction the East Side Coastal Resiliency project (“ESCR”) along the East River waterfront between Montgomery St. and Asser Levy Park that reflects our community’s needs and values.

-After Superstorm Sandy devastated our neighborhoods,, the community engaged in a collaborative process with the City to design a resilient park to protect us from future storm surge and flooding.
+After Superstorm Sandy devastated our neighborhoods, the community engaged in a collaborative process with the City to design a resilient park to protect us from future storm surge and flooding.
 Because of the strength of our community-led design, we secured $330 million on federal flood protection funding.
-In the fall of 2018, without any community input, the DeBlasio administration released a new plan at a higher cost to elevate the entire park, ignoring years of community effort and destroying the trust between our community and the administration.
+In the fall of 2018, without any community input, the DeBlasio administration released a new plan at a higher cost ($1.45 billion) to “elevate” the entire park, ignoring years of community effort and destroying the trust between our community and the administration.

 Within the boundaries of the ESCR lie 2.4 miles of urban coastline and over 60 acres of green space that offers passive and active recreation for thousands of New Yorkers, and in particular thousands of low-income residents.
 The City plans to close the waterfront for over three years while constructing ESCR.